pixel786/Murach-2ndEd-Book-Examples/README.md

 This repository combines the chapter example code into one SQL file.

 ## How it was done
-A Python script (chapter_code_exapmples) combined code in separate SQL files into a single SQL file.
+A Python script (chapter_code_examples) combined code in separate SQL files into a single SQL file.